lyuwenyu/RT-DETR/README.md

 ## Introduction
-We propose a **R**eal-**T**ime **DE**tection **TR**ansformer (RT-DETR), the first real-time end-to-end object detector to our best knowledge.
+We propose a **R**eal-**T**ime **DE**tection **TR**ansformer (RT-DETR, aka RTDETR), the first real-time end-to-end object detector to our best knowledge.
 Our RT-DETR-L achieves 53.0% AP on COCO val2017 and 114 FPS on T4 GPU, while RT-DETR-X achieves 54.8% AP and 74 FPS, outperforming all YOLO detectors of the same scale in both speed and accuracy.
 Furthermore, our RT-DETR-R50 achieves 53.1% AP and 108 FPS, outperforming DINO-Deformable-DETR-R50 by 2.2% AP in accuracy and by about 21 times in FPS.
 <div align="center">
   <!-- <img src="https://github.com/PaddlePaddle/PaddleDetection/assets/17582080/3184a08e-aa4d-49cf-9079-f3695c4cc1c3" width=300 /> -->
   <img src="https://github.com/lyuwenyu/RT-DETR/assets/17582080/42636690-1ecf-4647-b075-842ecb9bc562" width=500 >